A GUIDE TO PhD RESEARCH

 - Ensure the student has a professional attitude to research:

-- Present legible written work at mutually convenient deadlines.
+- Present legible written work at mutually convenient deadlines and regularly.

-- Attend weekly supervision meetings and research reading groups with notes on research in progress, methods attempted, and papers read.
+- Attend weekly supervision meetings with presentations on research in progress, methods attempted, and papers read.

-- Treat research like a job and maintain average though flexible working hours (minimum 8hrs per working day).
+- Treat research like a job though flexible working hours (minimum 8hrs per working day).

 - Encourage the student to give informal seminars and "dry-runs" of conference presentations.
-Help the student to learn how to face criticism and acquire presentational skills.
+Help the student to learn how to learn from criticism and improve presentational skills.

 - Encourage independence after the first year and make sure a student is able to set ones own goals and meet deadlines.
-Help the student to understand underlying problems when one fails to meet deadlines.
+Help the student to understand underlying problems when failed to meet deadlines.

 - Encourage final year students to give group seminars before writing dissertation and to help organise story line and the structure of ones thesis.